 Process of Growing Your Mushrooms at Home

 Now that you are with the types of mushrooms you can grow and what conditions are needed for a mushroom to grow, you’re ready to start planting.
-If you want to grow your own mushrooms, then we recommend starting with oyster mushrooms.
+If you want to grow your own mushrooms, we recommend starting with oyster mushrooms.

 Follow our quick and easy, step-by-step guide below to see how you can grow oyster mushrooms on coffee grounds.